Brynhild Olivier: War years (1914–1918)

 In October 1917, Bryn became convinced that it was in Margery's interests to be out of London.
-The Oliviers knew of an Irish doctor, Dr Caesar Sherrard (1853–1920), ho had a farm at Tatsfield, Surrey, where he cared for soldiers affected by shell shock by having them work the land.
+The Oliviers knew of an Irish doctor, Dr Caesar Sherrard (1853–1920), who had a farm at Tatsfield, Surrey, where he cared for soldiers affected by shell shock by having them work the land.
 Tatsfield, a village on the North Downs, overlooked Limpsfield, about four miles from the Olivier country home, The Champions.
 With great difficulty Bryn persuaded her sister to join her there, where they took a cottage on the farm and joined the workforce.
 It was there that the sisters met the doctor's colourful young nephew, Raymond Sherrard (1893–1974), (Note: Francis Raymond George Nason Sherrard) another Cambridge graduate.
 Sherrard was a second lieutenant in the Essex Regiment, recovering from a motorcycle accident that kept him from the front.
 Despite Bryn's best efforts, Margery soon transferred her fixation to Raymond Sherrard, and she asked him to stay away, but this did not last long, and soon Bryn started an affair with him.